The Aces (indie pop band)

 The Aces (formerly The Blue Aces) are an American alternative pop band from Provo, Utah.
 The band has four members: guitarist Katie Henderson, bassist McKenna Petty, and sisters Alisa Ramirez (drums) and Cristal Ramirez (lead vocals and guitars).

 Their first single as the Aces, "Stuck", was released in 2016, eventually reaching #38 on the Billboard Alternative Songs chart in late 2017.
 The band's second single, "Physical", was released in 2017 in advance of their debut EP, I Don't Like Being Honest.
-The band is signed to Red Bull Records.
+The band was signed to Red Bull Records.
 The band's debut album, When My Heart Felt Volcanic, was released on April 6, 2018.
 The Aces worked with six producers on the records, but Dan Gibson and Simon Oscroft were particularly influential, being involved in half of the material.

 The Aces joined 5 Seconds of Summer for their Meet You There Tour.
 Following this tour, they embarked on their own North American headlining tour in support of When My Heart Felt Volcanic, the Waiting For You Tour.